Departmental T20 Women's Championship

 The Departmental T20 Women's Championship was a women's domestic Twenty20 competition that took place in Pakistan in 2018 and 2018–19.
 Four teams, three departmental and one XI formed by the Pakistan Cricket Board, competed in the double round-robin group stage.

 Zarai Taraqiati Bank Limited won both editions of the tournament.
-The tournament was succeeded by the PCB Triangular Twenty20 Women's Tournament.
+The tournament was replaced by the PCB Triangular Twenty20 Women's Tournament in the 2019–20 season.

 History

 The Departmental T20 Women's Championship was established in 2018, replacing the Women's Cricket Challenge Trophy.
-Four teams, Higher Education Commission, State Bank of Pakistan, Zarai Taraqiati Bank Limited and a PCB XI, competed in a Twenty20 double round-robin group held at the National Stadium, Karachi in May 2018.
-Zarai Taraqiati Bank Limited and PCB XI progressed to the final, which was one by Zarai Taraqiati Bank Limited by 46 runs, helped by half-centuries from Nain Abidi and Bismah Maroof.
+Four teams, Higher Education Commission, State Bank of Pakistan, Zarai Taraqiati Bank Limited (ZTBL) and a PCB XI, competed in a Twenty20 double round-robin group held at the National Stadium, Karachi in May 2018.
+ZTBL and PCB XI progressed to the final, which the ZTBL won by 46 runs, helped by half-centuries from Nain Abidi and Bismah Maroof.

-The following tournament took place in the 2018–19 season at Diamond Club Ground, Islamabad in March and April 2019.
-Zarai Taraqiati Bank Limited and State Bank of Pakistan qualified for the final, which was again won by Zarai Taraqiati Bank Limited, with Javeria Khan making a half-century for the victors.
+The following edition of the tournament took place in the 2018–19 season at Diamond Club Ground, Islamabad in March and April 2019.
+ZTBL and State Bank of Pakistan qualified for the final, which was again won by ZTBL, with Javeria Khan making a half-century for the victors.
 The following season, the tournament was replaced by the PCB Triangular Twenty20 Women's Tournament.